-6. Vandalism.
+Vandalism.
 Vandalism is defined as any malicious attempt to harm or destroy hardware or date of the school district, another user, or any other agencies or networks that are connected to the system.
 This includes, but is not limited to, the uploading or creation of computer viruses.
 Any vandalism will result in the loss of computer services, disciplinary action, and legal referral.
+I have read and understand this provision.
+Initial

-7. Updating.
+Updating.
 The information service may occasionally require new registration and account information from you to continue network and internet service.
 You must notify the information system (through your teacher) of any changes in your account information.
 I have read and understand this provision.
 Initial